-After the filing of the Demand and before the Arbitrator is appointed, any Party may make a new or different claim against a Party or any third party that is subject to Arbitration in the proceeding.
+After the filing of a claim and before the Arbitrator is appointed, any Party may make a new or different claim against a Party or any third Party that is subject to Arbitration in the proceeding.
 Such claim shall be made in writing, filed with JAMS and served on the other Parties.
-Thereafter, the response and reply procedure for submissions of claims shall apply.
-After the Arbitrator is appointed, no new or different claim may be submitted except with the Arbitrator's approval.
+Any response to the new claim shall be made within fourteen (14) calendar days after service of such claim.
+After the Arbitrator is appointed, no new or different claim may be submitted, except with the Arbitrator's approval.
+A Party may request a hearing on this issue.
+Each Party has the right to respond to any new or amended claim in accordance with Rule 9(c) or (d).